eProsima/DDS-Router/docs/rst/user_manual/participants/simple.rst

 ##################

 This type of :term:`Participant` refers to a Simple DDS :term:`DomainParticipant`.
-This Participant will discover all Participants in its own network in the same domain via multicast, and will communicate with those that share publication or subscription topics.
+This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication,and will communicate with those that share publication or subscription topics.

 Use case
 ========

-Use this Participant in order to communicate an internal standard DDS network, such as a ROS2 or Fast DDS network in the same LAN.
+Use this Participant in order to communicate an internal standard DDS network, such as a ROS 2 or Fast DDS network in the same LAN.